n2ygk/mulesoft-demo-jsonapi/README.md

 ### jsonapi-flows.xml

 This module defines some common flows and implements them with Mule's Object Store.
-It is incomplete but a good starting point.
+It is about a 75% complete implementation of jsonapi.
+Most things are implemented with a few open items.
+(See [TO DO](#to-do) below.)
+You could potentially start with this code and replace the objectstore with your SQL database and add some side effects to various methods (where the application logic happens).
+Oh, and rewrite it tighter and neater.

 The flows are:

 - **jsonapiGETitem** gets an item of type `flowVars.type`.
 For now, you must define `type` in the calling flow.
   ![alt-text](get_set_type.png "set flowVars.type before call jsonapiGETitem flow")
 - **jsonapiGETcollection** gets a collection.
 As above `type` must be defined.
+- **jsonapiGETrelationships** gets the relationships for the given item.
 - **jsonapiPOSTitem** posts an item.
 The type is obtain from the item's `type` element.
+- **jsonapiDELETEitem** deletes an item.
+- **jsonapiPATCHitem** updates an item.
 - **jsonQueryParamsValidation** does a simplistic job of making sure the query parameters are from the {json:api}
   vocabulary; They do no validation beyond that.

 ## TO DO

+- Update this README to match what's changed!
 - Get PATCH flow working
   - If deleting to-many relationship {data:[]} or to-one {data: null} should remove the relationship?
 - implement GET/PATCH/POST(?) of relationships (e.g. GET /widgets/abc-123/relationships/locations)